-The last station played will also come on when the POWFR/VOLUMF control knob is depressed to ON.

-No satellite radio reception is available and "NO SAT" is displayed when the RADIO button is pressed to access satellite radio stations unless optional satellite receiver and antenna are installed (retrofit unavailable without factory satellite radio pre-wiring), and an XM® or SIRIUSTM satellite radio service subscription is active.
+The last station played will also come on when the POWER/VOLUME control knob is depressed to ON.
+No satellite radio reception is available when the RADIO button is pressed to access satellite radio stations unless optional satellite receiver and antenna are installed (retrofit unavailable without factory satellite radio pre-wiring), and an XM[®] or SIRIUS[TM] satellite radio service subscription is active.
+If satellite radio is not operational then the RADIO button is used to toggle between AM and FM bands.